National Cancer Institute: NCI-designated Cancer Centers

 The NCI-designated Cancer Centers are one of the primary arms in the NCI's mission in supporting cancer research.
-There are currently 71 so-designated centers; 12 clinical cancer centers, 52 comprehensive cancer centers, and 7 basic laboratory cancer centers.
+There are currently 73 so-designated centers; 9 cancer centers, 57 comprehensive cancer centers, and 7 basic laboratory cancer centers.
 NCI supports these centers with grant funding in the form of P30 Cancer Center Support Grants to support shared research resources and interdisciplinary programs.
 Additionally, faculty at the cancer centers receive approximately 75% of the grant funding awarded by the NCI to individual investigators.

 The NCI cancer centers program was introduced in 1971 with 15 participating institutions.

 National Clinical Trials Network

 The National Clinical Trials Network (NCTN) was formed in 2014, from the Cooperative Group program to modernize the existing system to support precision medicine clinical trials.
 With precision medicine, many patients must be screened to determine eligibility for treatments in development.

 Lead Academic Participating Sites (LAPS) were chosen at 30 academic institutions for their ability to conduct clinical trials and screen a large number of participants and awarded grants to support the infrastructure and administration required for clinical trials.
 Most LAPS grant recipients are also NCI-designated cancer centers.
 NCTN also stores surgical tissue from patients in a nationwide network of tissue banks at various universities.